IngJohEricsson/draft-johansson-ccwg-scream-bis/draft-ietf-ccwg-rfc8298bis-screamv2.md

 the difference in time between the event that the data unit was marked as lost and the event that it was indicated as successfully received.
-Loss is detected if a given data unit is not acknowledged within a time window (indicated by the reordering window) after an data unit with a higher sequence number was acknowledged.
+Loss is detected if a given data unit is not acknowledged within a time window (indicated by the reordering window) after a data unit with a higher sequence number was acknowledged.

 A loss rate is calculated for each packet according to the equation below, the loss rate is calculated as an average with a time constant of 2 RTTs.